senfara1389/Simple-User-Editor/README.md

 In the end, it's all about style, so the final version will look better than the Windows XP background and it will be your new favorite art piece after I finish with the stylesheets.
 I'm off to my hibernation now since I spent almost 12 consecutive hours making this.

+Update 3.0

+Finally added user validation on entry as well as done some major code refactoring so now every interaction and connection that needs to be created is in a separate file from the classes.

+Only thing that's left is to refactor the code pretaining to the widget creation (lots of duplicate functions) and add some style.